Is Tesla going to China?

 Aside from stronger competition, Apple faces growing risk from political tensions between Washington and Beijing.
 Beijing has expanded a ban on Apple products to state-backed firms and government-backed agencies.

-See also How do I get rid of junk in Vancouver?
+See also How do I complain about a company?

 What is the biggest threat to Tesla?